 Restrictions can be disabled by simply deleting the deployed configuration profile from the device.
-This can be done by opening the device page and clicking the trashcan icon in the Configuration profiles table.
+This can be done by opening the device page and clicking the trashcan icon in the Configuration profiles table on Main tab.
 See Removing deployed configuration profiles for more information.

 Please send comments to email@example.com.